 Two additional SELECT statement clauses, GROUP BY and HAVING, let you perform more complex data retrieval.
-They are introduced in Chapter 5, "Composing Advanced SELECT Statements."
+They are introduced in Chapter 5, "Composing Advanced SELECT Statements," on page 5-1.
 Another clause, INTO, specifies the program or host variable to receive data from a SELECT statement in an application program.
-Complete syntax and rules for using the SELECT statement are in the IBM Informix Guide to SQL: Syntax.
+Complete syntax and rules for using the SELECT statement are in the IBM Informix: Guide to SQL Syntax.